vuldin/reactflux-filter/README.md

 npm install
 ```

-Build the project:
+Build the project (may need to add ./node_modules/.bin to your path):
 ```
-gulp bootstrap (only needed once) gulp
+gulp
 ```